INDOOR ROCK CLIMBING

 Step inside and you’ll immediately be greeted by colours and endless possibilities for play.

-Top-rope and lead climbing walls can be as tall as 15 metres and line the perimeter of the gym, with the bouldering walls occupying the centre.
+Top-rope walls can be as tall as 9 metres and line the front of the gym.
 Others may have a different layout.
 Regardless, indoor rock climbing gyms promote communal spaces for climbers to befriend one another and socialise.

 MANY CLIMBING ROUTES